tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 - Check for Machine triggers after cmd_execution()
 - Check for Creature triggers both before and after cmd_execution()

+MORE IDEAS: Maybe implement Room Events similar to paths via dictionary in each room obj?
+- Still need an obj to hold data for CE and a function to execute it
+- Idea is that death by croc would be the Room Event and Saved by Weapon would be a pre-action trigger?

 DONE: Review interpreter code to understand flow and cases
 DONE: Clean-up 'return's in interpreter to support case approach
 IN-PROC: Separate 'interpret' and 'execute method' portions of interpreter()